 BT Openreach (FTTx)

-As there are no ATM overheads on the VDSL2 connection, speed test download speeds approaching the IP Profile can be expected unless the ISP’s system is traffic managed or congested.
+As there are no ATM overheads on the VDSL2 connection of FTTC, speed test download speeds approaching the IP Profile can be expected unless the ISP’s system is traffic managed or congested.

 Bear in mind that speed testers using the Ookla system, such as speedtest.net and BBMax, usually report higher speeds than the BT Performance tester or the thinkbroadband tester.